Surrogate-based Autotuning for Randomized Sketching Algorithms in Regression Problems: Experiments

 \subsubsection{On transfer learning}

 In Figure~\ref{fig:TLA_source}, we further evaluate tuning quality of transfer learning (\texttt{TLA}) for varying source data with different characteristics, in order to see that choosing an appropriate source dataset would lead to a better tuning quality.
 As discussed in Section~\ref{sec:experimental_setup} and \ref{sec:comparison_among_autotuners}, in Figure~\ref{fig:tuning_results} \texttt{TLA} takes a smaller matrix ($m=10{,}000$, $n=1{,}000$) with the same matrix generation scheme (among \textsf{T1}, \textsf{T3}, \textsf{T5}, and \textsf{GA}), as the source data.
 In Figure~\ref{fig:TLA_source} we compare tuning quality when changing the source matrix.

-The intuition is that using the same matrix generation scheme leads to similar matrix properties as we scale from the smaller to larger problems, which leads to the best tuning results.
-This phenomenon is clearly shown on the \textsf{T1} matrix in Figure~\ref{fig:TLA_source}; using \textsf{T1} or \textsf{T3} as the source matrix provides higher tuning quality than \textsf{T5} or \textsf{GA}.
-For Figure~\ref{fig:TLA_source}, the differences are not that large, as the tuning achieves near-optimal tuning result with a small number of function evaluations, regardless of the types of source matrices.
-This evaluation also implies that, for transfer learning-based autotuning, learning from similar types of matrix datasets is a useful approach.
+The intuition is that using the same matrix generation scheme leads to similar matrix properties as we scale from the smaller to larger problems, which leads to the best tuning results. \firstrevnote{In the experiments, we find that for the three matrices, \textsf{GA}, \textsf{T1}, and \textsf{T3}, \texttt{TLA} work reasonablly well regardless of the source data type.
+On the \texttt{T1} matrix, it appears that the source data from the same \textsf{T1} was not effective.
+We suspect the reason is the small dataset was not effective to capture the behavior of many failing samples in the original dataset. }

 As discussed in Section~\ref{sec:transfer_learning}, for transfer learning (\texttt{TLA} in Figure~\ref{fig:tuning_results}) we use a mixture of the UCB bandit function and LCM-based multitask learning (which is GPTune's built-in technique~\cite{Liu:2021:PPoPP}, but it did not prove effective across different categorical parameters).
 Figure~\ref{fig:TLA_options} compares the tuning quality of different transfer learning options.
-Our \texttt{TLA} (equivalent to \texttt{HUCB ($c$=4)}) generally yields the best or close-to-best results, compared to using other constant parameter values for UCB (e.g., $c=1,2,8$) or GPTune's built-in LCM-based multitask learning (labelled as \texttt{Original}).
-Our method particularly outperforms the LCM-based multitask learning on the \textsf{T1} matrix.
+Our \texttt{TLA} (equivalent to \texttt{HUCB ($c$=4)}) generally yields the best or close-to-best results, compared to using other constant parameter values for UCB (e.g., $c=1,2,8$) or GPTune's built-in LCM-based multitask learning (labelled as \texttt{Original}). \firstrevnote{Our transfer learning method generally outperforms the LCM-based multitask learning, especially in terms of accumulated function evaluation time on \textsf{GA}, \textsf{T5}, and \textsf{T3}}.